 The state coffers were empty, so the censors had no funds to let contracts for the maintenance of temples and other projects.
 In a moralistic tale of Roman patriotism, Livius tells us that contractors came forward and encouraged the censors to let the contracts anyway, as no one would claim payment from the State before the war was over.
 Slave owners whose slaves had been fighting with the volones and had been given their freedom (see below) then followed the example set by the contractors and declared that their financial compensation could be postponed as well.
-Citizens began collecting money for widows and orphans, and horsemen and centurions in the army refused their pay, lest they be accused of being mercenaries (mercennarii).
+Citizens began collecting money for widows and orphans, and horsemen and centurions in the army refused their pay.
+Those whose accepted it were labelled as mercenaries (mercennarii).

 214 BCE was a relatively successful year for Rome.
 Hannibal achieved very little in Italy.
 His attack on Puteoli was a failure and for the third time he was repulsed at Nola by Marcellus.
 Fabius and Marcellus together managed to recapture Casilinum, which had been lost the previous year.
 From Casilinum, they could more easily threaten Capua, the grand prize in Campania.
 But the biggest Roman achievement of this year was the victory won by the proconsul Gracchus at the river Calor near Beneventum.
 Gracchus’ legions comprised many of the volones, the volunteer slaves who had been promised their freedom if they joined the army.
 Many of them felt a strong personal attachment to their commander.
 Gracchus’ opponent was Hanno, one of Hannibal’s subordinate commanders, whose army was mostly composed of Bruttii and Lucani, supported by some Numidian and Moorish cavalry.